sassoftware/saspy/saspy/doc/source/configuration.rst

         a.
 Stand-alone SAS 9 install
             i.
 On Linux
                 1. Client Linux
                     a.
+STDIO - if on same machine
-STDIO - over SSH if not the same machine
+                    b.
+SSH (STDIO over SSH) if not the same machine.
+This works from Mac OS too.
                 2. Client Windows
                     a. prior to V3.6.3
                       -  Can't get there from here
                     b. as of V3.6.3
-                      -  STDIO over SSH!
+                      - SSH (STDIO over SSH)!
             ii.
 On Windows
                 1. Client Linux
                     a.
 Can't get there from here